Child poverty in London - key facts

 - Child poverty rates in London have fallen slightly over the last ten years: at the end of the 1990s, 41 per cent of children in the capital were poor.

-- The boroughs with the highest rates of child poverty in London are (in alphabetical order):
+- The boroughs with the highest rates of child poverty in London (after housing costs) are:

 - The high cost of living in London means that the experience of growing up in poverty is one of particular hardship.
 Over 20 per cent of children in low income households in London can’t afford to have friends round for tea or a snack, compared to around 15 per cent in the rest of the country; similar proportions can’t afford a hobby or leisure activity.

 What factors explain London’s high rates of child poverty?

 - The London Child Poverty Commission’s report of 2008 concluded that: